 Sell your phone!

-Rather than letting your old phone gather dust and take up room, why not get a bit of extra money for it?
+Rather than letting your old phone gather dust and taking up room, why not get a bit of extra money for it?

 Are old phones worth much?